 Rabobank and Banco FIE join forces to foster rural development in Bolivia

-Rabobank, through its subsidiary Rabo Development, and Banco FIE started a 3-year strategic cooperation focused on fostering rural development, strengthening Banco FIE’s operations and outreach, and professionalizing the agricultural value chains in Bolivia.
+Rabobank, through its subsidiary Rabo Partnerships, and Banco FIE started a 3-year strategic cooperation focused on fostering rural development, strengthening Banco FIE’s operations and outreach, and professionalizing the agricultural value chains in Bolivia.

 The agricultural potential in emerging countries is significant.
 The Latin American region is an important net exporter of food and agricultural commodities, accounting for 16% of the total global food and agriculture exports and 4% of the total food and agriculture imports.
 “The region is one of the few parts of the world with significant resources of unexploited agricultural land, suggesting the region will continue to play a pivotal role in future global food production .
 To help unlock that potential, Rabobank aspires to provide support to financial institutions and other players in agricultural value chains worldwide to enable them to increase the production, efficiency and to become more sustainable”, according to Mr. Nagel.